peproctor/peproctor.github.io/_posts/2021-09-12-gym-rad-search.md

 ## Conclusion
 Radiation source search is a challenging task due to the high variability of the environments being operated in.
 Many solutions have been proposed for nuclear source search and localization across a broad range of scenarios and radiation sensor modalities.
 These methods are generally limited to the assumptions made about the problem such as the background rate, mobility of the source, shielding presence, and knowledge of obstruction layout and composition.
-In the next post, we will cover the basic theory of the deep reinforcement learning technique known as advantage actor critic and then delve into how we successfully applied it in radiation source search.
+In the next post, we will cover the basic theory of policy gradients and the deep reinforcement learning technique known as advantage actor critic.

 <br>
 {% bibliography --cited %}